 Effects of Pornography on Relationships

-Many individuals never anticipate or expect that viewing pornography will negatively influence their lives, yet this often significantly impacts the user as well as his or her family, workplace, and community.
-The couple relationship, in particular, often feels the most negative effects of pornography (Manning, 2006).
-This fact sheet will review some of the impacts of pornography on partner relationships and provide steps toward healing a relationship hurt by pornography.
+Many individuals never anticipate or expect that viewing pornography will negatively influence their lives.
+Yet, usage often significantly impacts the user as well as his or her family, workplace, and community (Camilleri et al., 2021; Fight the New Drug, 2023; Park et al., 2018).
+The couple relationship, in particular, often feels the negative effects of pornography.

 Negative Impacts